x1angli/cvt2utf/README.md

         . venv/bin/activate
         pip install -r requirements.txt

-    For Windows users, you need to replace the 4th row above with "venv\bin\activate"
+    Note: For Windows users, you need to replace the 4th row above with "venv\bin\activate"

 ## Usage
 1. Modify the `cvt2utf8.py` file to point to the root path to the folder containing the files you want to convert.